 TomKat Solutions Overview

-Promote and enable the development of urgent solutions to urgent problems in energy and the environment.
+Promote and enable the development of rapidly deployable solutions to urgent problems in energy and the environment.

 This program will support teams through up to 3 phases: